Last Updated on

-Sometimes parents wonder if their kid is growing at a right pace.
+Sometimes parents wonder if their kid is growing at the right pace.
 Knowing about various milestones of a particular age can be used as a benchmark to see if your child is developing at the right pace or not.
-But at the same time, it is important to remember that every kid is different and may achieve various milestones at different intervals.
+But at the same time, it is important to remember that every kid is different and may achieve various milestones at differe5nt intervals.
 If your child is 8-year-old and you want to know what the common milestones of an eight-year child are, then read the following article.

 Physical or Motor Development